hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Description</summary>

-- It is AWS Domain Registrar and DNS service
+- It's AWS Domain Registrar and DNS service

 </details>

 <details>
 <summary>Domain Registrar</summary>

-- It checks a domain is available: it is done against the database of the TLD or the subdomain operator
+- It checks a domain is available: It's done against the database of the TLD or the subdomain operator
 - It allows to register a domain:
 	- It contacts then the TLD to add a record into the corresponding zone (the registration is "Pending")
 	- It publishes All or Some Registrant Contact details in the public WHOIS database